vivo-community/vivo-vagrant/README.md

  version control.
  * On older versions of Vagrant it might be necessary to start Vagrant with the `$ vagrant up --no-provision` flag to prevent the VIVO installation script from running each time.
  * Various other development tools, mainly Python, are installed too.
 Comment those out if they are not needed.
+ * Vagrant supports virtualization utilities other than [VirtualBox](https://www.virtualbox.org/) but this package hasn't been tested with those.
+Please report back if you are using another tool with this package.